-For each prior setting, posterior inference is performed based on 200,000 iterations after 10,000 burn-in iterations with every fourth draw being recorded (i.e., a thinning of 4).
+For each prior setting, posterior inference is performed based on 200,000 iterations after 10,000 burn-in iterations with every fourth draw being recorded (i.e., a thinning of four).
 Initially 10 components are filled.
 The MCMC algorithm is initialized by specifying values for the component weights and the component-specific parameters.
 Equal component weights are specified and all component-specific variances $\sigma^2_k$, $k=1,\ldots,10$ are set equal to $C_0/2$.
-The component-specific means $\mu_k$ are set equal to the centroids obtained when applying the $k$-means algorithm with 10 clusters to the data set.
-The MCMC iterations start with Step~1 by assigning observations to the 10 components according to the a-posteriori probabilities.
+The component-specific means $\mu_k$ are set equal to the centroids obtained when applying the $k$-means algorithm to extract 10 clusters from the data set.
+The MCMC iterations start with Step~1 by assigning observations to the 10 components according to their a-posteriori probabilities.

 Partitions are label-invariant.
 Hence also the number of data clusters or filled components is a label-invariant quantity and it is not necessary to resolve the label switching problem \citep{Redner+Walker:1984} for the following analysis of the results.